 Denbighshire/Clwyd County Council Homes

-Children's establishments run by Denbighshire/Clwyd County Council.
+Children's establishments run (at some time in their history) by Denbighshire/Clwyd County Council.

 - Tanygyrt Residential Nursery, Nantglyn

 - Community Home, 15-17 Llwyn Onn, Elwy Road Estate, Rhos on Sea

 - Heulfre Children's Home, 14 Horsley Drive, Little Acton, Wrexham

 - Hoste for Mentally Handicapped, 45 Tapley Avnue, Wrexham

 - Community Home, 7 Tan-y-dre, Holt Road, Wrexham

 - Mother and Baby Home, Bersham Hall, Wrexham

 - Residential Nursery, Box Lane, Little Acton, Wrexham